Commit-Aware Learning-Based Test Case Prioritization for Continuous Integration: Results and discussion

 The analysis of the bootstrap quartiles reveals large differences in performance stability between the two experimental configurations.
 With diff-based features, the models exhibit a robust statistical profile, characterized by high median values and narrow interquartile ranges across the validation folds.
 This indicates that the predictive performance is not only elevated but also highly consistent, with minimal variance in the model's output.
 In contrast, the removal of these features outlines a collapse of the distribution.
 In the ablation scenario, the entire quartile spread shifts toward zero, and the upper bounds fail to reach meaningful classification thresholds.
 The absence of overlap between the distributions of the two scenarios confirms that the diff-based signals are not merely additive enhancements but are the foundation required for the models to achieve any discriminative capability.

 Statistical analysis in table \ref{tab:statisticalAnalysis} confirms this impact.
 The Cliff's delta for both models and all classification metrics is 1.000, meaning a large effect size and demonstrating that the with-features configuration consistently outperforms the baseline across all folds.
-Furthermore, the Wilcoxon signed-rank test exhibit a p-value of 0.0625 for all metrics.
-While slightly above the traditional 0.05 threshold, this value represents the minimum possible p-value for a sample size of \(n=4\), thus providing the strongest statistical evidence achievable for our experimental setup.
+Furthermore, the Wilcoxon signed-rank test exhibits a p-value of 0.0625 for all metrics.
+Although the p-value does not cross the conventional 0.05 significance threshold, it corresponds to the smallest attainable p-value for a sample size of \(n = 4\) under this test, indicating the strongest evidence that could be obtained with the current experimental design.

 \paragraph{Answer to RQ1:} Based on the experimental results and statistical analysis, the hypothesis \(H_{01}\) can be rejected.
 The ablation of diff-based features leads to significant and systematic performance degradation in the classification task.